Bolt Circle Calculator

 Is PCD the same as BCD?

-For most practical bolt pattern calculations, yes.
+In most practical bolt circle calculations, yes.
 PCD means pitch circle diameter and BCD means bolt circle diameter.
-Both usually describe the diameter through the hole centers.
+Both usually refer to the diameter through the centers of the bolt holes.

-How do you calculate bolt circle diameter from adjacent spacing?
+How do you calculate PCD from adjacent hole spacing?

 How do you calculate bolt hole coordinates?